 Presentation of terminology that a beginning medical transcriptionist is most likely to encounter in physical examinations, medical correspondence, and x-ray or pathology reports.
-Practice in typing medical forms found in doctors' offices and hospital record forms.
+Practice in typing medical material found in doctor, soffices and hospitals.
 Stress on accuracy and efficient work habits. \$3.00 lab fee.